Reviews

 Orion Sirius EQ-G Mount Review: Recommended Mount

-The Orion Sirius EQ-G Computerised GoTo Mount is an excellent entry-level mount.
+The Orion Sirius EQ-G computerised GoTo Mount was an excellent entry-level mount, as I've experienced.

 Celestron PowerSeeker 80EQ Review: Partially Recommended

-Celestron’s PowerSeeker 80EQ is probably the best product in the entire PowerSeeker line.
-However, it still suffers from a number of weaknesses and shortcomings, mostly due to the fact that Celestron seems to insist on marketing it as capable of absurd 675x power and terrestrial observing.
+I believe Celestron’s PowerSeeker 80EQ is the best product in the entire PowerSeeker line.
+However, it still suffers from a number of weaknesses and shortcomings, mostly due to the fact that Celestron seems to insist on marketing it as capable of absurd 675x magnification power and terrestrial observing.

 Celestron 114 LCM Computerized Telescope Review – Not Recommended

 The Celestron 114LCM is a complete rip-off, with a low-quality mount and optics that are below what has been considered acceptable for decades.
-Buying one is likely to lead to frustration and potentially even quitting the hobby.
+It's clear to me that a newbie buying one would be frustrated and might even potentially quit the hobby.

 Explore Scientific AR102 Reviewed